andrhenrqui/training_nlwreturn/readme.md

 ## _Initializing project from NLW Return._

 ### About project.

 This study project practical, simulating the Landing Page for one Clinic Medical

 #### First Day.

 Implementation the archives HTML and CSS base the project.

+#### Second Day.

+Implementation the archives HTML, CSS and JS the project.